When is Social Security Enough?

 Sometimes sh!t happens.
 Life does not always work out as planned: divorce, disability, etc. There are others in this situation – if this is you, do not feel alone.
 My promise and standard is to help when I can.

-If someone is faced with retiring on Social Security alone, it is essential that they select the best filing option.
+If someone is faced with retiring on Social Security or Social Security Survivor Benefits, it is essential that they select the best filing option.
 Many individuals I have met with were not aware that they might be eligible to file for benefits off of an ex-spouse’s record, a deceased spouse or even a restricted application.

 Consider downsizing: if a retiree has equity in a home, selling the house and moving to a smaller home or a lower cost area can not only free up some funds to produce income and savings, it can also reduce living expenses.